-- Site Visit Procedure and Tracker - o Better centralize the date of site visits for more effective tracking - Ultimate Beneficiary Procedure - To expand on our KYC procedures for Beneficial owners and key persons - To outline the procedures for KYC related to publicly traded companies - Updated Supply Chain Due Diligence Policy - Expanded to include information that was previously included on the Supplier Certification of Materials - Metal Source Declaration - Replaces the Supplier Certification of Materials to be more inline with new Supply Chain Due Diligence policy - Cover pages shortened to eliminate redundancy of due diligence policy - o Additional questions added to increase collection of pertinent information
+- Site Visit Procedure and Tracker - Better centralize the date of site visits for more effective tracking - Formalizes the process of Site visit evaluations by the specialist, SME, and Compliance Officer. - Metal Source Declaration - Replacing the Supplier Certification of Materials to be more in line with new Supply Chain Due Diligence policy - Cover Pages shortened to eliminate redundancy of due diligence policy - Additional questions added to increase collection of pertinent information.